valkey-io/valkey-doc/README.md

 ### Clients, modules, libraries, tools

-We maintain links to clients, modules, libraries and tools in various langauges in JSON files stored under `clients/`, `modules/`, `libraries/` and `tools/` respectively.
+We maintain links to clients, modules, libraries and tools in various languages in JSON files stored under `clients/`, `modules/`, `libraries/` and `tools/` respectively.